US bank regulators to be grilled by Congress on capital hike plan

 By Pete Schroeder and Michelle Price

-WASHINGTON, Nov 14 (Reuters) - The Federal Reserve's top Wall Street cop Michael Barr and other bank regulators will defend plans to hike U.S. bank capital requirements when they appear before Congress this week as they come under increasing pressure from many lawmakers to rein in their efforts.
+WASHINGTON, Nov 14 (Reuters) - The Federal Reserve's top Wall Street cop Michael Barr and other bank regulators defended plans to hike U.S. bank capital requirements before Congress on Tuesday as they face increasing pressure from many lawmakers to rein in their efforts.

-Barr, the Federal Deposit Insurance Corporation's Martin Gruenberg and acting Comptroller of the Currency Mike Hsu will appear before the Senate Banking Committee on Tuesday at 10 a.m.
-ET (1500 GMT) and the House of Representatives Financial Services Committee on Wednesday at 9:30 a.m.
-ET (1430 GMT).
+Barr, the Federal Deposit Insurance Corporation's Martin Gruenberg and acting Comptroller of the Currency Mike Hsu appeared before the Senate Banking Committee for the first time since proposing the "Basel III Endgame" rules in July.

-It will be the officials' first appearance on Capitol Hill since proposing the "Basel III Endgame" rules in July, and will offer insight into where the Democrat-led committee stands on the issue.

 The proposal would overhaul how banks gauge risk and, in turn, how much capital they must hold against potential losses.